-After you publish an image, you can manage that image using the Horizon Cloud Administration Console.
+After you publish an image, you can manage that image using the Horizon Universal Console.
 A published image is an image that has successfully completed the Horizon Cloud sealing process and Horizon Cloud can use it to provision the RDSH VMs in an RDSH farm (in the case of RDSH-capable images) or provision VDI desktop VMs.
 Other terms sometimes used to describe such images are sealed images and assignable images.
 When an image is sealed, the console displays the Published status for that image.

 Because the console is so dynamic, you might see different labels in the console for your specific environment.